Alpha Magnetic Spectrometer: AMS-02

-AMS-02 successfully completed final integration and operational testing at CERN in Geneva, Switzerland which included exposure to energetic proton beams generated by the CERN SPS particle accelerator.
-AMS-02 was then shipped by specialist haulier to ESA's European Space Research and Technology Centre (ESTEC) facility in the Netherlands where it arrived February 16, 2010.
-Here it underwent thermal vacuum, electromagnetic compatibility and electromagnetic interference testing.
-AMS-02 was scheduled for delivery to the Kennedy Space Center in Florida, United States. in late May 2010.
-This was however postponed to August 26, as AMS-02 underwent final alignment beam testing at CERN.
+AMS-02 completed final integration and operational testing at CERN in Geneva, Switzerland which included exposure to energetic proton beams generated by the CERN SPS particle accelerator.
+AMS-02 was then shipped by specialist hauler to ESA's European Space Research and Technology Centre (ESTEC) facility in the Netherlands, arriving February 16, 2010.
+Here it underwent thermal vacuum, electromagnetic compatibility, and electromagnetic interference testing.
+AMS-02 was scheduled for delivery to the Kennedy Space Center in Florida, United States, in late May 2010.
+This was, however, postponed to August 26, as AMS-02 underwent final alignment beam testing at CERN.

-A cryogenic, superconducting magnet system was developed for the AMS-02.
+A cryogenic, superconducting magnet system was initially installed on the AMS-02.
 When the Obama administration extended International Space Station operations beyond 2015, the decision was made by AMS management to exchange the AMS-02 superconducting magnet for the non-superconducting magnet previously flown on AMS-01.
 Although the non-superconducting magnet has a weaker field strength, its on-orbit operational time at ISS is expected to be 10 to 18 years versus only three years for the superconducting version.
-In December 2018 it was announced that funding for the ISS had been extended to 2030.
+In December 2018, it was announced that funding for the ISS had been extended to 2030.

 In 1999, after the successful flight of AMS-01, the total cost of the AMS program was estimated to be $33 million, with AMS-02 planned for flight to the ISS in 2003.
 After the Space Shuttle Columbia disaster in 2003, and after a number of technical difficulties with the construction of AMS-02, the cost of the program ballooned to an estimated $2 billion.